Vendicated/Vencord/README.md

 ## Installing Plugins

 Vencord comes with a bunch of plugins out of the box!
-However, if you want to install your own ones, create a `userplugins` folder in the `src` directory and create or clone your plugins in there!
+However, if you want to install your own ones, create a `userplugins` folder in the `src` directory and create or clone your plugins in there.
+Don't forget to rebuild!

 Want to learn how to create your own plugin, and maybe PR it into Vencord?
 See the [Contributing](#contributing) section below!